 The fact is that the proliferation of mobile devices demands a new type of web filtering architecture which is why cloud-based solutions are quickly becoming so popular.
 Cloud-based DNS filtering solutions provide the same experience and architecture no matter where your mobile users are.
 What’s more, filtering occurs for web-based traffic only, allowing your application traffic to flow unimpeded.
 This eliminates problems that require perpetual troubleshooting, consuming the precious time of your already over-committed IT staff.
 The digital transformation of today’s mobile world now constitutes that so many of your assets and service need to be migrated to the cloud, your web filtering solution is no different.

 If you would like to experience the benefits of DNS based web filtering for free, contact us.
-We are offering companies the opportunity to try WebTitan Cloud or WebTitan Cloud for WiFi for free, with no setup costs or credit cards required, no contracts to sign, and no commitment to continue using our service at the end of the thirty-day trial period.
+We are offering companies the opportunity to try WebTitan Cloud or WebTitan Cloud for WiFi for free, with no setup costs or credit cards required, no contracts to sign, and no commitment to continue using our service at the end of the trial period.

 To find out more this opportunity, speak with one of our specialists today.
 They will be happy to answer any questions you have about DNS based web filtering and guide you through the process of creating your free account.
 If you subsequently require any help redirecting your DNS or navigating the management portal, we are always here to help.